 The 2015 edition of the Internet Trends Report published by Mary Meeker/Kleiner Perkins had a full section on how technology was impacting jobs rapidly.
 More specifically, it spoke about how the freelance economy was burgeoning with 34 percent of the US workforce already engaged in some nature of freelance work and how this was set to grow.

-#1: Easy growth of the past two to three decades is now behind us.
+#1: The Easy growth of the past two to three decades is now behind us.

-#2: Millennials, now the largest segment of the US (27 percent of population), and their spending habits ? and other choices ? will drive many businesses over the next couple of decades.
-Successive surveys have shown the millennials value flexibility and learning much higher than compensation growth when they evaluate work opportunities.
+#2: Millennials, now the largest segment of the US (27 percent of the population), and their spending habits and other choices, that will drive many businesses over the next couple of decades.
+Successive surveys have shown, the millennials value flexibility and learning much higher than compensation growth when they evaluate work opportunities.
 This has in fact driven even large traditional consulting firms like PwC to launch their own marketplace to attract millennial talent, which is opting to work independently.

-We therefore believe firmly that as the millennial generation accounts for an ever-increasing proportion of the workforce over the next couple of decades, many more organisations will need to offer flexibility as a core part of their career path to attract top talent.
+We, therefore, believe firmly that as the millennial generation accounts for an ever-increasing proportion of the workforce over the next couple of decades, many more organizations will need to offer flexibility as a core part of their career path to attract top talent.
 Flexibility and the open talent economy will be a new front in the war for talent.

 #3 Internet as a distribution channel is helping build businesses faster than ever before.